chriswu99aaa/shuaimin_blog/_posts/2024-02-06-Natural-Language-Understanding.md

 * Problem: to idenify the word that denotes the event and its type
 * Underlying NLU task: span-based classification

+Detect which span tiggers the event, and what type of event it is.

 2. Event Participant Identification

 * Problem: to determine the relationship that holds between a named entity and the event trigger
 * Underlying NLU task: span-based relation classification

+Detect the relationship between spans.
+We want to know the type of relationsihp hold betweeen named entities

 ## Week2